 Instructions

-- Add vegetables: Incorporate zucchini, bell pepper, and mushrooms.
-Sauté for 7-8 minutes until softened but still vibrant.
-Mix in the spinach last, letting it wilt gently.
-Season with salt, pepper, oregano, and red pepper flakes if using.
+- Add vegetables: Add zucchini, bell pepper, and mushrooms; sauté until tender.
+Stir in spinach at the end, season with salt, pepper, oregano, and optional red pepper flakes.

-- Combine cheeses: In a bowl, blend ricotta cheese with half of the Parmesan, fresh basil, and a pinch of salt to create a creamy, aromatic layer.
+- Combine cheeses: In a bowl, mix ricotta, half the Parmesan, chopped basil, and pinch of salt to form a smooth layer component.

 Chef’s Notes